Rainelz/shutter/README.md

 A Python Tool for the generation of images with different layouts and noise combinations.
-This project implements the Composite Pattern (for generating images) + Visitor Pattern (to apply different spoilers -independentely- or to navigate the structure).
+Shutter is basically a metamodel leveraging the [Composite Pattern](https://en.wikipedia.org/wiki/Composite_pattern) for generating images + [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern) to apply different spoilers -independentely- or to navigate the structure.

-The tool loads a YAML configuration file where each component is defined along with the optional noises to apply on the component as well as the probability distributions of various parameters.
+The tool loads a YAML configuration file where the generation model is defined, i.e. each component is defined along with the optional noises to apply on it as well as the probability distributions of various parameters.

-run with `python src/shutter.py --config $CONFIG_FILE --size $K --dir $PATH_TO_OUT_DIR --workers N`
+run with `pipenv run python src/shutter.py --config $CONFIG_FILE --size $K --dir $PATH_TO_OUT_DIR --workers N`

 Example configurations available - [config.yml](configs/config-2.yml)